Master of Science in Business Analytics

 Through intense coursework, you will gain experience in using current tools such as R, Python, Hadoop, Spark, Tableau, IBM/SPSS and others.
 With hands-on projects, you can learn to analyze live data from digital marketing and social media, finance, accounting, supply chain management, healthcare and e-commerce..

 The MSBA includes a capstone experience providing you with the opportunity to work with a client organization to analyze a business issue and develop analytics solutions.

 Who should enroll?

 We encourage applicants from all majors and backgrounds who want to combine skills in data management, technology and analytics to create business solutions to apply.
 Our program is also flexible for working professionals and entrepreneurs seeking to develop new skillsets in business intelligence with the goal of becoming data-driven decision makers.

-The UIC Business Liautaud Graduate School Master of Science in Business Analytics program helps you develop skills and training to work in data-rich environments, and enables you to develop capabilities in business intelligence and analytics.
-After completing the program, you will be able to bring together information technology, data science and business so that you will be able to analyze and communicate the value of data.
+The UIC Business Liautaud Graduate School Master of Science in Business Analytics program helps you develop skills and training to work in data-rich environments, and enables you to develop capabilities in business intelligence, machine learning and analytics.
+After completing the program, you will be able to bring together information technology, AI, data science and business so that you will be able to analyze and communicate the value of data.

 Career Outcomes: Opportunities in business analytics abound and promise to grow exponentially for the next decade.
-Our program prepares students for analyst roles in the areas of general business, supply, digital marketing, and risk among others.
+Our program prepares students for analyst, data scientist roles in the areas of accounting, finance, digital marketing, supply chains, revenue management, risk management, among others.
 If you are a current working professional, the program can open up managerial opportunities such as product manager for information and corporate level positions including chief data officer, analytics officer or information officer.